bbortt/Java_Chess/README.md

 ```

 <h2>Package figures.check</h2>
 This package contains the classes which validate moves.
 By calling each classes check() method, they return true if the move is valid, or false if not.
 Basically they check for the right color, the right range, the right direction and the right aim.
 Also it is checked if nothing is in between the figure and the aim.
-If the king is checked and you dont change this with your move, the move() method returns false too.
+If the king is checked and you do not change this with your move, the move() method returns false too.
-<br>If this method returns false, the move will be undone in Game.java in method aTurn().
-This is also the main computer class which handles the full game, once Settings.java was closed.
+<br>If this method returns false, the move will be undone!

 <h2>KingCheck.java</h2>
 ```Java